aws-samples/aws-cdk-examples/python/appmesh-ecs/README.md

 command.

 ## Deploying this sample
-To deploy this sample you first need to create an ECR repository and upload the images.
-To do this you can run `cdk deploy ECRStack && ./deploy_images`
+To deploy this sample, run `cdk deploy --all`

-Then you can run
-`cdk deploy --all`

 ## Useful commands